schmijos/seme.li/README.md

   ```

   The resulting (big) file `folder.zip.enc` would be transferred on an insecure channel
-  like email together with the instruction to decrypt the file while the used password
+  like email together with the instruction to decrypt the file while the password
-  would go over seme.li.
+  goes over seme.li.

   Use this to decrypt the file